bradoyler/awesome-all/README.md

-# Awesome lists
+# Awesome all

-A curated list of awesome lists of awesome frameworks, libraries and software
+A curated list of all the awesome lists of awesome frameworks, libraries and software

 ### Contributing